Tibetan Mastiff: History

 Originally these dogs were used to protect Buddhist monasteries and monks of Tibet from animals such as bears, wolves and snow leopards.

 The Tibetan Mastiff is a phenotypically distinct dog breed that was bred as a flock guardian in the high altitudes of the Himalayas and the Tibetan Plateaus.

 Meer Izzut-oollah (1872) wrote of the Tibetan Mastiff:

-In the early 20th century, the Prince of Wales, George, introduced a pair of Tibetan Mastiffs to the United Kingdom, with the breed becoming prevalent enough in England in 1906 to be shown at the Crystal Palace show.
+In the early 20th century, the Prince of Wales, the future George V, introduced a pair of Tibetan Mastiffs to the United Kingdom.
+By 1906, the breed was prevalent enough in England to be shown at the Crystal Palace show.
 However, during the war years, the breed lost favor and focus and nearly died out in England.

 The breed has been gaining in popularity worldwide since 1980.
 Although the breed is still considered somewhat uncommon, as more active breeders arose and produced adequate numbers of dogs, various registries and show organizations (FCI, AKC) began to recognize the breed.
 In 2008, the Tibetan Mastiff competed for the first time in the Westminster Kennel Club Dog Show.

 Since AKC recognition, the number of active breeders has skyrocketed, leading to over-breeding of puppies, many of which are highly inbred and of questionable quality.
 Initially, the breed suffered because of the limited gene pool from the original stock.
 By 2015, due to excessive breeding and unsuitability of the breed as a pet in urban situations, prices in China for the best dogs had fallen to about $2,000, and both lower quality and crossbreed dogs were being abandoned.

 In 2011, a DNA study concluded that there was a genetic relationship between the Tibetan mastiff and the Great Pyrenees, Bernese Mountain Dog, Rottweiler and Saint Bernard, and that these large breed dogs are probably partially descended from the Tibetan Mastiff.
 In 2014, a study added the Leonberger to the list of possible relatives.